Amazing Things to BBQ Memorial Day Weekend

-Ok, so it's not REALLY a burger made out of turtle it's just called that because, well, that's what it looks like.
+Ok, so it’s not REALLY a burger made out of turtle it’s just called that because, well, that’s what it looks like.
 Turtle burgers are a combination of everything you love; cheese, hamburgers, hotdogs and bacon.
-They do take a little time to assemble but really what guest won't love a turtle burger when it shows up on their plate.
-You form the patties in oval shapes, place your hotdogs in small holes for the head and legs, add a slice of cheese on top and then wrap with bacon.
-Grill.
-You have a creative and tasty burger.
+They do take a little time to assemble but your guests will love these, especially kids.
+You have both a creative and tasty burger.

 Main Dish-Key West Grilled Chicken

-I have to admit I haven't tasted this one yet, but it's on my menu for this upcoming weekend.
-I like chicken so I'm always looking for new ways to prepare it, especially on the grill.
-This recipe just seems to have some "summer" flavors and looks really easy to prepare.
+I like chicken so I’m always looking for new ways to prepare it, especially on the grill.
+This recipe just seems to have some “summer” flavors and looks really easy to prepare.
 You make the marinade with soy sauce, honey, lime juice, garlic and oil.
-You marinate for about 30 minutes and grill...as I mentioned earlier you can always add a little of your own flare to suit your taste.
-I'm thinking served with grilled pineapple rings and maybe a side of rice.
-Dang just made myself hungry.
+Marinate your chicken about 30 minutes and grill…as I mentioned earlier you can always add a little of your own flare to suit your taste.
+I’m thinking served with grilled pineapple rings and maybe a side of rice.

 Side Item-Cowboy Potatoes